-Cross-pollination, which is much more common for open-pollinated plants, can still happen with self-pollinators.
-If a bee visits one tomato plant, then another, for example, it could end up cross-pollinating.
-If you're interested in saving seed and keeping the seed pure (and ending up growing exactly what you started with) then it's still a good idea to isolate self-pollinators, just to be sure.
-Examples of self-pollinators include tomatoes and peppers.
+Cross-pollination is common for any open-pollinated plant and can certainly happen with self-pollinators, too.
+(Do note: self-pollinated plants fall under the umbrella term "open-pollinated," too.)
+For instance, if a bee visits one tomato plant and then lands on another, it could end up cross-pollinating.
+If you're interested in saving seeds and keeping the seed true, make sure to isolate your self-pollinators, just to be sure.
+Examples of self-pollinators include certain types of tomatoes and peppers.

-Heirloom plants are always open-pollinated (or self-pollinated -- the two are often lumped together, resulting in confusion) but not all open-pollinated plants are heirlooms.
-The term "heirloom" signifies a plant that has been around for at least 50 years (according to Seed Savers Exchange) AND is open-pollinated or self-pollinated.
-So we'll see terms like "new heirloom!" in garden catalogs, and the term is absolute nonsense.
+Heirloom plants are always open-pollinated or self-pollinated.
+This can be confusing, however, because not all open-pollinated plants are heirlooms.
+The term "heirloom" refers to a plant or variety of vegetable that's at least 50 years old and is either open-pollinated or self-pollinated (according to Seed Savers Exchange).
+Today, you'll see terms like "new heirloom" in garden catalogs.
+But when you think of an heirloom as the equivalent of a vegetable "antique," you realize this term is just marketing hype.
 How can something new be an heirloom?
 It can't.
-What this most often means, is that the plant in question is a newly-introduced open-pollinated (or self-pollinated) variety.
+Instead, the plant in question is a newly-introduced open-pollinated (or self-pollinated) variety.